botpress/botpress/docs/guide/docs/channels/web.md

 ```

 ## Advanced Customization
-All messages which the bot sends to a user consist of a `payload`.
-That payload has a `type` property that tells the webchat how the other information included on that payload should be rendered on screen.
+All messages sent to a user consist of a `payload`.
+That payload has a `type` property that tells the webchat how the payload should render on the screen.

 There are different ways to send that payload to the user: